Platonic-Systems/generics-sop-examples/doc/edit.md

 This code introduces two more aspects to `generics-sop`:

 - **Constraint propagation**: When generically transforming SOP structures, we want to be able to "propagate" inner constraints outwardly.
 Here, the `Proxy` class is used for this purpose. `All c xs` is simply an alias for `(c x1, c x2, ...)` where `xs` is a type-level list.
 Likewise, `All2 c xss` is `c x11, c x12, ... ` where `xss` is type-level list of lists (ie., `Code a ~ xss`).
 Clearly, we want the `Eq` constraint in the table elements to apply to the whole table row and, thereon, to the table itself. `All2 Eq (Code a)` on `geq'` specifies this.
 - **Constant functor**: The constant functor `K` is defined as `data K a b = K a`.
 Always containing the first type parameter, this functor "discards" the second type.
 Where you see `K Bool a`, we are discarding the polymorphic `a` (the type of cell in the table), and returning the (constant) type `Bool`.
-When we transform the structure to be over `K` (using `hcliftA2`), we are essentially making the structure *homogenous* in its elements, which in turn allows us to "collapse" it using `hcollapse` to extract a single value (which we need to be the result of `geq`).
+When we transform the structure to be over `K` (using `hcliftA2`), we are essentially making the structure *homogenous* in its elements, which in turn allows us to "collapse" it using `hcollapse` to produce a single value (which we need to be the result of `geq`).

 This is just a brief taste of generics-sop combinators.
-Read [ATLGP] for details, and we shall introduce more combinators in the examples below.
+Read [ATLGP] for details, and I shall introduce more combinators in the examples below.

 #### Interlude: Specialized combinators